-This approach is applicable when agencies have an appropriate space to repurpose for youthful inmates and enough youthful inmates so this housing strategy doesn't itself result in isolation.
-As with other types of mission-specific housing, units dedicated to youthful inmates can focus on age and developmentally-appropriate group programming, including education and leadership training for youth, as well as other congregate activities.
+This approach is applicable when agencies have an appropriate space to repurpose for youthful inmates and enough youthful inmates so this housing strategy does not itself result in isolation.
+As with other types of mission-specific housing, units dedicated to youthful inmates can focus on age and developmentally appropriate group programming, including education, leadership training for youth, and other congregate activities.
 Importantly, the standards also specify that youthful inmates may participate in congregate and other activities with adult inmates if there is direct supervision at all times.
-Direct supervision is usually understood to mean supervision by corrections officers where staff are in the same room or are in close enough proximity to hear conversations.26 This is an important condition that offers options for youthful inmates to participate in congregate activities if security supervision is provided.
+Direct supervision is usually understood to mean supervision by corrections officers where staff are in the same room or are in close enough proximity to hear conversations.27 This is an important condition that offers options for youthful inmates to participate in congregate activities if security supervision is provided.